-As photographers, though, we want to create something beyond extraordinary, to impress others.
-The ocean and its beautiful coast are fantastic subjects, but you need that wow-factor to translate into your ocean photos, right?
+The ocean and its beautiful coast are fantastic subjects.
+But you need that wow-factor to make your ocean photos stand out.

 Long exposure, for instance, has a bigger impact on ocean photography than on regular landscape.
-It smooths a more significant part of the picture (water) hence affecting the overall look and feel.
+It smooths a more significant part of the picture (water).
+This way, it is affecting the complete look and feel of the image.
 The difference between the sea and the ocean is less obvious.
-Generally, the sea is calmer and quieter than the ocean.
+In general, the sea is calmer and quieter than the ocean.

-The ocean is restless and never quiet, there are always waves and splashes and a lot of action.
-Therefore, the safety requirements are the most serious for the ocean photography.
-Other than that, the term seascape photography usually applies to both sea and ocean.
+The ocean is restless and never quiet; there are always waves and splashes and a lot of action.
+So the safety requirements are the most serious for ocean photography.
+Other than that, the term seascape photography usually applies to both the sea and the ocean.

 Ocean Photography Gear

-Every type of photography requires some specialised gear, ocean photography included.
+Like other types of photography, ocean photography also requires some specialised gear.
 Apart from the camera and your best lenses, here is what you’ll need for better ocean photography:

 - Crocs or waders.
 It depends on the season and ocean location.
 For cold climates, you’d better use waders (Iceland, Russia, Norway, etc.).
 For warmer places (islands, Australia) you can get away with crocs.
 To get excellent seascapes, you’ll need to get into the water.
 Your regular hiking boots won’t help.